-There are two rates offered for ASHP categories as summarized in Table 19- installations in single family homes, and another for installations in individual apartments with multiple apartments in a building.
-ASHP rates are available for ccASHP mini-splits, central systems, PTHPs, SVPHPs, and AWHPs.
-Each dwelling unit must be separately metered and comply with all applicable laws and regulations regarding dwelling units.
+There are four rates offered for each ASHP category as summarized in Table 19.
+Incentive rates are differentiated by building type (single-family homes vs. apartments) and location (in or outside of a DAC).
+Various technologies, including ccASHP mini-splits, central systems, PTHPs, SVPHPs, and AWHPs are all eligible for the ASHP incentives.
+Each Dwelling Unit must be separately metered and comply with all applicable laws and regulations regarding Dwelling Units.